maxharlow/tutorials/getting-started/README.md

     $ cd ..

-You will often be able to auto-complete some terminal commands by pressing tab twice.
-Try it by typing `cd`, followed by a space, then tab tab.
+You will often be able to auto-complete some terminal commands by pressing tab.
+Try it by typing `cd`, followed by a space, then tab.
 It will display all the directories you can navigate into from here.

 Often commands will be given with *flags*, which enable extra options.
 These start with a hyphen followed by a single letter.
 For example, `ls` has the `-l` 'long' flag to print out extra details about each file: